-Keywords: Core word or words you target to rank for that may formulate part of a search query.
+Keywords: Core words or words you target to rank for that may formulate part of a search query.

-Although keywords are no longer the only focus for SEO in 2016, they still play an important role for search marketers as they do form the basis for targeted search queries.
-As Google has grown its understanding of users and their intent behind queries, it’s become more important now than ever for search marketers take a deeper look at focus keywords.
+Although keywords are no longer the only focus for SEO, they still play an important role for search marketers as they do form the basis for targeted search queries.
+As Google has grown its understanding of users and their intent behind queries, it’s become more significant now than ever for search marketers to have a deeper look at focus keywords.
 Each search query has an intent, and satisfying this user intent is what you need to focus on if you want to drive qualified traffic.

-Let’s take a look at some examples.
-Entering the search term “haircuts” into Google in Melbourne yields the below results.
-This is because Google has understood that my intention is to find a salon to get a haircut.
+Let’s have a look at some examples.
+Entering the search term “hairdresser Philadelphia” into Google yields a Map Pack and an array of local results.
+This is because Google has understood that the intention is to find a salon to get a haircut.

 There are three types of search queries: transactional, navigational and informational.
 With RankBrain helping Google understand what a user is looking for, it’s important that as search marketers we determine the intent behind the query and therefore the best course of action for targeting the associated keywords we identify.

-Let’s start by breaking down the the 3 kinds of search queries.
+Let’s start by breaking down the 3 kinds of search queries.

 Transactional: This user is looking to complete a purchase or transaction of some kind.
-They will in include things like “order flowers Sydney” or “Buy Nike Air Max Online.”
+They will include things like “Order Flowers Philadelphia” or “Buy Nike Air Max Online.”

 Navigational: Navigational searches are those which are an attempt to find or access a specific brand or website.
 Brand searches can really only be targeted by the website that the user is explicitly looking for.

-Informational: These searches are focussed on the user getting more information about a product, place or topic.
-For example a user might be looking for the “symptoms of chicken pox” or for “LG tv reviews.”
+Informational: These searches are focused on the user getting more information about a product, place, or topic.
+For example, a user might be looking for the “symptoms of chicken pox” or for “LG TV reviews.”

 Where to from Here?

 Keyword research is still an integral part of an effective search marketing campaign.
-However, a strong focus on basic keyword clusters is no longer the key to success in 2016.
+However, a strong focus on basic keyword clusters is no longer the key to success.
 You have to be willing to dig deeper and expand on how your tracked keywords will work with user queries, and in turn, how you can best target these queries.
-Content that satisfies all different types of user intents will continue to be a very important focus for search marketing, and represents another opportunity to target the queries that will be most lucrative for your site.
+Content that satisfies all different types of user intents will continue to be a very significant focus for search marketing and represents another opportunity to target the queries that will be most lucrative for your site.